-How can the structure of the sermon help us to understand what Jesus wants to tell his disciples?
-And what are we to make of the new righteousness to which Jesus is calling his followers?
+How can the structure of the sermon help us to understand what Jesus wanted to tell his disciples?

 Scripture scholar, Peter Edmonds SJ chooses three voices from the Passion narrative of St Matthew whose words can guide our prayer.